BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 Lost in the swirling mists, the Hobbits are aware that something is not right.
 They must try to escape the clearing before whatever evil lurks in the fog can reach them.

 The game lasts until one side completes their objective.

-- The Good side wins if three Hobbits, including Frodo, move off the board via the eastern board edge.
-- The Evil side wins if they can sacrifice any two Hobbits.
+The Good side wins if three Hobbits, including Frodo, move off the board via the eastern board edge.
+The Evil side wins if they can sacrifice any two Hobbits.
 Additionally, if Frodo is sacrificed, then the Evil side wins.

 **SPECIAL RULES**

-*The Barrow* — These ancient burial sites are the key to the strange powers the Barrow-wights still hold.
+* **The Barrow**

 Whilst within 3" of a Barrow, a Barrow-wight may spend a single point of Will each turn without reducing their store of Will.

-*Fog on the Barrow-downs* — The mists that have descended on the Barrow-downs make it hard for the Hobbits to see, and they are likely to get lost.
+* **Fog on the Barrow-downs**

 Hobbit models can only see up to 6".
 Additionally, while the fog remains on the board, before each Hobbit model moves, roll a D6.
 On a 2+, the Good player may move them as normal.
 On a 1, the Evil player will move them instead, though they cannot make them Charge an enemy model.
 Might may not be used to influence this roll.

-*Ho!
-Tom Bombadil!* — When the Hobbits realize the seriousness of the danger they are in, they will not hesitate to call for Tom Bombadil to assist them.
+* **Ho!
+Tom Bombadil!**

 During each Hobbit model's Move phase, if that Hobbit has seen a Barrow-wight, they may call for Tom Bombadil, even if they are in combat.
 Whenever a Hobbit calls for Tom, roll a D6.
 On a 5+, Tom Bombadil will enter the board from the western board edge at the start of the next Good Move phase.
 As soon as Tom Bombadil enters the board, the fog lifts.
 At the end of each turn after Tom has arrived, roll a D6.
 On the roll of a natural 6, Goldberry enters the board in the same manner as Tom.

-*Sacrifice* — The Barrow-wights are not trying to simply kill the Hobbits, instead they are intending to use them as sacrifices to perform an ancient ritual.
+* **Sacrifice**

 Any Hobbit that suffers its last Wound and would be slain will instead be paralyzed rather than being removed as a casualty.
 Treat the model as being under the effects of the Paralyse Magical Power.
 A Barrow-wight may drag a paralyzed Hobbit at full speed but will immediately drop them if Charged.
 Should a Hobbit recover from paralysis while being dragged, the Good player may place them within 1" of where they were.
 Should a Barrow-wight start its move in base contact with both a Barrow and a paralyzed Hobbit, they can attempt to sacrifice them.
 Roll a D6, on a 4+ the Hobbit has been sacrificed and removed as a casualty.
 The Barrow-wight may then act as normal.